-For the first three months of your puppy’s life, you will have to be walking him at night, because his puppy digestive system simply isn’t ready to “hold it” for much more than two hours.
+To be successful, for the first three months of your puppy’s life, you will need to walk your dog at night.
+Your puppy’s digestive system simply isn’t ready to “hold it” for much more than two hours.

-If you give yourself to the process of housebreaking a puppy, you’ll find that your Bichon can be an admiral learner particularly if you give him lots of love and praise.
+If you dedicate yourself fully to the process of housebreaking a puppy, you’ll find that your Bichon can be an admiral learner, particularly if you give him lots of love and praise.

 These cute little dogs so want to make you happy!
 After all, you’ve just been thrust into the role of pack leader.
 That means you will have to be stern sometimes, but not harsh.